-(h) The Representative to the North American Catalysis Society (NACS) shall serve on the Board of Directors of NACS and shall report to the Executive Committee of the GPCS.
-When the Representative to the NACS is unable to attend a specific meeting, the president shall appoint a temporary representative, who shall execute any activities required by NACS.
+(h) The Representative to the NACS shall serve on the Board of Directors of NACS and shall report to the Executive Committee of the GPCS.
+When the NACS Representative is unable to attend a specific NACS meeting, the president shall appoint a temporary representative, who shall execute any activities required by NACS.

-(i) The Communications Director shall maintain the internet presence of the Society, adding new content to the GPCS website, Facebook, and Twitter accounts.
+(i) One of the Directors will be elected to serve as Communications Director.
+The Communications Director shall maintain the internet presence of the Society, adding new content to the GPCS website, Facebook, and Twitter accounts.
 The duties also include renewing the website domain name, as scheduled by payments in register.com; publishing a Newsletter with a target of two issues per year, coordinating with the Secretary to maintain an email distribution list of members, and with the President who will contribute writings, as described in section (a) of Bylaw V.

 BYLAW IV – Membership

 · Membership in this Society shall be open to all persons who are interested in achieving the objectives described in Bylaw II and who indicate their desire to join and pay the annual dues.